awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-cookies.md

    If the signature in the cookie is valid, CloudFront looks at the policy statement in the cookie \(or constructs one if you're using a canned policy\) to confirm that the request is still valid\.
 For example, if you specified a beginning and ending date and time for the cookie, CloudFront confirms that the user is trying to access your content during the time period that you want to allow access\.

-   If the request meets the requirements in the policy statement, CloudFront serves your content as it does for content that isn't restricted: it determines whether the object is already in the edge cache, forwards the request to the origin if necessary, and returns the object to the user\.
+   If the request meets the requirements in the policy statement, CloudFront serves your content as it does for content that isn't restricted: it determines whether the file is already in the edge cache, forwards the request to the origin if necessary, and returns the file to the user\.

 ## Preventing Misuse of Signed Cookies<a name="private-content-signed-cookie-misuse"></a>